-CURRENT & RECENT PROJECTS
+SOME RECENT PROJECTS

-Contrary to the popular notion that in order to perform their objectivity professional journalists in legacy media institutions always hew to one common institutionalized standard or one common “bias,” reporters sometimes perform their objectivity not by being impartial but by being partial (to their understanding of shared public values).
-The textual work journalists do at the center of investigation to explore how and when and why journalists perform the role of neutral observation as compared to that of the guardianship of consensus.
-The study conceptualizes forms of analytic and outrage rhetoric in the in the mainstream news discourse about abortion in the United States, identify the speakers to whom such rhetoric is ascribed as well as when they are expressed by journalists themselves, and compare these uses across story characteristics and political contexts from 1972 to 1994.
+Contrary to the assumption that in order to perform their objectivity professional journalists in legacy media institutions always hew to one common institutionalized standard or one common “bias,” this research examines how reporters sometimes perform their objectivity not by being impartial but by being partial (to their understanding of shared public values).
+The textual work journalists do is placed at the center of investigation to explore how and when and why journalists perform the role of neutral observation as compared to that of the guardianship of consensus.
+The study conceptualizes forms of analytic and outrage rhetoric in the in the mainstream news discourse about abortion in the United States, identifies the speakers to whom such rhetoric is ascribed as well as when they are expressed by journalists themselves, and compares these uses across story characteristics and political contexts from 1972 to 1994.
 The results point to the language through which reporters rhetorically positioned themselves and others as within or beyond the pale of acceptable controversy in the abortion debate, and the key factors that shape these normative messages about political processes.
 Subsequent projects building on this research include an examination of the different communicative forms and the different actors through which the “will of the people” is represented in mass media.

 On the Relationship between the nursing profession and MEDIA in the context of health policy and politics: (with dr. Diana J. Mason)